KuCoin Cryptocurrency Exchange

-The Dragonchain token is called Dragon (DRGN), and it’s more like a certificate than a coin because it functions as a licensing system for the use of Dragonchain systems.
+Dragonchain’s original mission was to make blockchain solutions available across all industries, especially in areas where they might otherwise go unused.
+The Dragonchain token is called Dragon (DRGN), and it was intended to be more like a certificate than a coin since it was designed to function as a licensing system for the use of Dragonchain systems.

 Dragonchain Inc. is basically a commercial enterprise that offers commercial blockchain solutions to support new and existing businesses, and the DRGN coin is basically a license to use Dragonchain.

 The total supply is set at 433,494,436 Dragons, and there will never be any DRGN mining or token creation.